penseipublicidade/website/docs/controls/container.md

 ### `ink`

 `True` to produce ink ripples effect when user clicks the container.

-Default is `False`.
+Defaults to `False`.

 ### `ink_color`